-Enter on Worksheet 4 the name of the activities and the form or schedule on which the loss is to be reported.
+On Worksheet 4, enter the name of the activities and the form or schedule on which the loss is to be reported.

 Column (a).
 Enter the amounts, if any, from column (d) of Worksheet 3 (from column (e) of Worksheet 1 if you did not have to complete Worksheet 3).
 Also enter the losses, if any, shown in column (e) of Worksheet 2.